 Clergy Support Trust is committed to the wellbeing of Anglican clergy and their families.
-This means that in addition to tackling clergy wellbeing through direct grants to beneficiaries and partner organisations, we can also look preventatively at ways of dealing with issues before they arise.
+In addition to supporting clergy wellbeing through grants and services, we also look preventatively at ways of dealing with issues before they arise.

 Priority areas of focus